Help with jobs, housing and living independently

 - Learn skills for living on your own

-The FCS program is for people with Medicaid who have certain behavioral or physical health issues.
-You may be referred for the program by your doctor or other provider, or your health plan.
-If you think you qualify for these services, talk with your provider.
-They’ll work with you to find out if you’re qualified.
+The FCS program is for people with Apple Health (Medicaid) with behavioral or physical health issues.
+Your doctor, other provider, or your health plan may refer you to the program.
+If you think you qualify for services, talk with your provider.
+They will work with you to find out if you are qualified.

 You may qualify for supportive housing services if you need support to get or keep housing, are 18 or older and have one or more of the following: